AirysDark/Retropie-shutdown-sccript/README.md

 https://github.com/RetroFlag/retroflag-picase).
 This version of the script utilizes the power switch to shut down the Pi and the reset switch to close the running emulator in RetroArch (if running RetroPie or Recalbox).
-This script has been tested with RetroPie 4.4, Recalbox 6.0-DragonBlaze, and OSMC 2019.06-1 .
+This script has been tested with RetroPie 4.8, 2025.04-16 .

 ## Installation